-It is no secret that the trucking industry is moving towards a technological approach.
-In fact, transitioning from manual driving logs to electronic logging devices (ELDs) became mandatory in most areas in December.
+The trucking industry is moving towards a technological approach.
+In fact, transitioning from manual driving logs to electronic logging devices (ELDs) became mandatory in most areas.
 However, there are still many trucking companies becoming familiar with the concept of switching from keeping track of their driving record using paper and pencil to a completely electronic way of logging miles.

 How to Switch from Manual Logging to an ELD